Jack Harte Bursary 2018

 - A cover letter including your personal details and statement of artistic intent, clearly and concisely outlining the project you would like to focus on during your time at Annaghmakerrig.

 - An updated Curriculum Vitae (max. two A4 pages) including publications with ISBNs.

 - Clearly labelled samples of recent work.
-We are looking for three short samples from different works (up to 400 words), plus a sample from the work-in-progress that you proposed to focus on during the residency (Max 3 pages).
+We are looking for three short samples from different works (up to 400 words each), plus a sample from the work-in-progress that you proposed to focus on during the residency (Max 3 pages).

 - Any relevant information on your proposed project such as written excerpts, photos, research information, etc.

 Note: Please compile all relevant documentation into a single Word doc or PDF attachment.